plansys/yard/docs/editing-base.md

 > **Temporary Additional Step:**
 >
-> Because our development server host and port will be different with create-react-app development host, we have to edit some of react-scripts and react-dev-utils filein node\_modules:
+> Because our development server host and port will be different with create-react-app development host, we have to edit some of react-scripts and react-dev-utils file in node\_modules:
 >
 > **in \[your-base-dir\]/node\_modules/react-scripts/config/webpack.config.dev.js, line 27: **
 >    change `const publicPath = '/'` into `const publicPath = 'http://localhost:3000/'`